adonisv79/ringcaptcha-es6/README.md

   });
   ```

- * **sendVerificationCodeVoice(token, phone, locale)** - generate a new Voice verification.
+ * **sendVerificationCodeVoice(token, phone, language_code, country_code)** - generate a new Voice verification.
 Verification will be provided to the mobile number
   * @param token - Should you have a token already created and valid, send it thru this parameter
   * @param phone - Phone number in international format as described in E.123.
-  * @param locale - The locale/language to send the Voice call in (optional, defaults to 'en')
+  * @param language_code - The locale/language to send the Voice call in (optional, defaults to 'en')
+  * @param country_code - The country code to send the Voice call in (optional)
   ```
   rc.sendVerificationCodeVoice("mytoken-qwertyuiop", '+639171234567')
   .then((data) => {